JackorSeventhen/Confluence-Authority-Website/README.md

 - Implemented Asteria's profile
 - Planned gallery for Asteria (currently unfinished)
 - Added an "About" entry to footer (OOC Center) (currently unfinished)

+# AUGUST 2025

+### RCV3 SNAPSHOT
+- Implemented the Out-Of-Character (OOC) Center (about.html)
+- Updated code in index.html to fix redirecting to about.html
+- Integrated a dynamic 'Live Psyche-Analysis' sidebar with procedurally updating statistics
+- The OOC mini-console is now interactive with a real-time typing effect and user input
+- User commands in the console will now trigger randomized context-aware system responses
+- The automated console messages now have a character-by-character typing animation and a persistent blinking cursor